reece-iriye/http-request-from-scratch/README.md

-## Building HTTP Protocol from Scratch with Go
+## Building HTTP Protocol from Scratch with C++

-I am building a cURL-like HTTP Protocol from Scratch with Go to GET a better understanding about how networking, TCP, and HTTP work on a lower level.
-I am doing this in Go, because it's a great fast language with simple syntax that I think can be leveraged extremely well in this scenario—particularly with Go-routines, structural typing, and interfaces.
+I am building a cURL-like HTTP Client from Scratch with C++ to GET a better understanding about how networking, TCP, and HTTP work on a lower level.
+I am doing this in C++, particularly because it's my favorite programming language and I want to get better at coding in it.
+I

 ### Learning Sources